PixarAnimationStudios/OpenUSD-proposals/proposals/pattern-based-collections/README.md

 - In the `UsdCollectionAPI` schema domain, `%/path/to:collectionName` refers to a specific collection on another prim.
 For example, `%/House/Lights:KeyLights` refers to the collection `/House/Lights.collections:KeyLights`, and `%:collectionName` refers to a sibling collection on this prim.
   - Note that wildcards/patterns are not allowed in the names of collection references.

+### Future Possibilities
+As mentioned earlier, initially we may not support querying attribute values.
+One concern is that we do not want collections (at least UsdCollectionAPI collections) to be time-varying.
+We may consider supporting testing some kinds of attribute values at specific, nonvarying times.

+## Software Structure
+### New Sdf Attribute Value Type: `SdfPathExpression`
+- Contains the expression string as its fundamental data.
+- Provides API to:
+  - Compose over weaker `SdfPathExpressions`
+  - Support path translation across composition arcs: `SdfPathExpression::ReplacePrefix` (as employed by `PcpMapFunction`).
+    - In USD value resolution, we will path-translate any "non-speculative" prefixes (i.e. pattern-free elements) of Path Matching Patterns in the same way that relationship and connection target paths are translated today.
+    - For example, in `/CharacterGroup/Character//*_sbdv` we would path-translate the `/CharacterGroup/Character` prefix across composition arcs.
+    - Collection reference paths will be path-translated similarly.
+  - Parse, validate, and introspect.
+    - Provide syntax error feedback with source locations.
+  - Build expressions by set operations

+We will add a built-in attribute, `expression` to `UsdCollectionAPI` of this type.

+Note that `SdfPathExpression` can only syntactically validate the predicate expressions that appear within `{` `}`.
+The language itself (e.g. the valid predicate function names and their signatures) must be provided externally, and can vary from domain to domain.
+For example, in UsdCollectionAPI, the set of functions are those proposed above.
+However, predicates in a Hydra Scene Index domain, or in a DCC GUI component may augment or modify these.

+### Evaluation Engine: `SdfPathExpressionEvaluator`
+An `SdfPathExpression` object is in general incapable of evaluation.
+Generally the paths it matches against are only a property of the actual objects of interest.
+For example, an expression that wants to test a UsdPrim's "kind" needs the `UsdPrim`, not only its path.
+For this it needs to be told what its domain objects are, and how to obtain the SdfPath from a given domain object.
+For example, a common case will have `UsdObject` as the domain and `UsdObject::GetPath()` as the means to obtain `SdfPaths`.
+It also needs to be given the names, signatures, and implementations of all the predicate expression functions.
+- Contains an `SdfPathExpression`
+- Contains knowledge of a functional domain (such as `UsdObject`, `SdfSpecHandle`, or `UI_Element`) and how to obtain `SdfPath`s from domain objects.
+  - Also contains knowledge of how to obtain child objects (e.g. prim & property children) to facilitate searching for matches.
+- Contains the set of named predicate expression functions, their function signatures & implementations.
+- Contains functions that can answer whether or not a given predicate is "closed" over an interval in the domain.
+For example, an `isModel` predicate is always false for descendants of `UsdPrim`s that are `component`s.
+This will serve as the basis for important performance optimizations.